MISSISSAUGA PRIVATE INVESTIGATOR

 - Personal Property Security Registration searches to identify a lien associated with an individual or business

-- Bankruptcy records, divorce records, and land registry databases and corporate searches to conduct background inquiries.
+- Bankruptcy records, divorce records, land registry databases, and corporate searches to conduct background inquiries.

 A private investigator must never impersonate law enforcement or represent themselves as a government agent.
 They cannot legally make an arrest, wiretap conversations without proper authorization, or trespass on private property.

-Can private investigators carry a badge, gun or other weapon?
+Can PIs carry a badge, gun, or other weapons?